On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Microlocalisation

 \subsubsection{Algebra of Fourier integral operators}

-A first necessary assumption for the product of two Fourier integral operators to be well-defined is, for the first operator to be properly supported.
-Then the defined composition may however still fail to be a Fourier integral operator.
-For example, the composition of two canonical relations does not necessarily have the required properties to define another Fourier integral operator.
-In order to have a well-defined product that is again a Fourier integral operator one needs to assume that the Lagrangian distributions are properly supported and the composition of canonical relations is clean, proper and connected~\cite[Sec.
+A necessary assumption for the product (composition) of two Fourier integral operators to be well-defined is that the first operator must be properly supported.
+Then the defined composition may, however, still fail to be a Fourier integral operator.
+For instance, the composition of two canonical relations does not necessarily have the required properties to define another Fourier integral operator.
+In order to have a well-defined product that is again a Fourier integral operator, we are obliged to assume that their Schwartz kernels (Lagrangian distributions) are properly supported and the composition of canonical relations is clean, proper and connected~\cite[Sec.
 4.1]{Weinstein_Nice_1975},~\cite[Thm.
-5.4]{Duistermaat_JInventMath_1975}.
-If $A \in I^{m} \big( M \times \tilde{N}, K'; \Hom{\tilde{F}, E} \big)$ and $B \in I^{r} \big( \tilde{N} \times N, L'; \Hom{F, \tilde{F}} \big)$ with the required restrictions, then~\cite[Thm.
-25.2.3]{Hoermander_Springer_2009} (see also the monograph~\cite[Thm.
-5.3, p.
-461]{Treves_Plenum_1980})
+5.4]{Duistermaat_JInventMath_1975} (see also, e.g.~\cite[Thm.
+21.2.14]{Hoermander_Springer_2007},~\cite[Def.
+5.2 $($p.
+458$)$]{Treves_Plenum_1980}).
+Given a complex vector bundle $\tilde{F} \to \tilde{N}$ over a manifold $\tilde{N}$, if $A \in I^{m} \big( M \times \tilde{N}, C'; \Hom{\tilde{F}, E} \big)$ and $B \in I^{m'} \big( \tilde{N} \times N, \varLambda'; \Hom{F, \tilde{F}} \big)$ with the required restrictions, then~\cite[Thm.
+25.2.3]{Hoermander_Springer_2009} (see also, e.g.~\cite[Thm.
+5.3 (p.
+461)]{Treves_Plenum_1980})